No products in the basket.

 Beauty and Aesthetics especially, is a multi-billion dollar industry and it feels some days like everyone wants in because the demand is so huge.
 Unfortunately even though we are not like the UK, where literally anyone can inject and buy drugs off eBay, we are still a largely unregulated industry and people are frequently sold the illusion that it is “just beauty” and the “customer is always right”.

 Many practitioners seem to undersell the gravity of rare but serious complications when talking to and consenting patients.
-It is often sold as “fun”, “sexy” and with minimal complications.
+It is often sold as “fun”, “sexy” and with minimal complications for patients, and simply, great revenue for practitioners.

-Patients are often shocked when they’re told about the rare but serious risk of vascular occlusion or even blindness, even though they have had filler elsewhere before.
+In my clinic, patients are often shocked when they’re told about the rare but serious risk of vascular occlusion or even blindness, even though they have had filler elsewhere before, prior to proceeding.

-Others report feeling pressured into it on the day due to hefty consultation fees redeemable only with treatment on the day.
+Others report feeling pressured into it on the day due to hefty consultation fees redeemable only with treatment on the day and then have regret around proceeding.

-It is worth remembering that as AHPRA registered practitioners, doctors, nurses and dentists have a duty of care, which includes “first do no harm”, to act always in the patient’s best interests, to not be seen to be inducing vulnerable people (incentives, specials, posting testimonials and even using drug names are all prohibited in Australia) even and especially if that means saying no and not placing undue pressure on the day to “convert” regardless of whether that is what the patient wants or expects.
+It is worth remembering that as AHPRA registered practitioners, doctors, nurses and dentists have a duty of care, which includes “first do no harm”, to act always in the patient’s best interests, to not be seen to be inducing vulnerable people (incentives, specials, posting testimonials and even using drug names are all prohibited in Australia) even and especially if that means saying no and not placing undue pressure on the day to “convert” regardless of whether that is what the patient wants or expects and the loss of revenue that may entail.

 I tend to tell patients not to rush, that aesthetic treatments, by their very nature, are entirely non essential, and to take the time; I tell them they should not feel or be rushed especially if doing so will lead to regret.